Tokens & Embeddings Deep Dive

 Visuals, diagrams, and micro-interactions you'll see in this module.

-Nina wonders: how did Word2Vec learn that 'king' and 'queen' are related without anyone labeling them?
+Nina asks the real question: how did Word2Vec learn that king and queen are related without labels?